-You’ll need to provide the time when the loss or damage occurred, the cause of the loss, a description of the damage, an estimate of the nature and extent of the damage and details of any other insurance under which your client is entitled to claim for the same loss.
+You need to provide details such as the time when the loss occurred, the cause of the loss, a description of the crops damaged, an estimate of the nature and extent of the physical damage and details of any other insurance policy under which your client is entitled to claim for the same loss.

 - What happens when my client makes a claim?

-Within 24 hours, someone from our appointed assessing firm will contact your client to make an appointment, discuss the claims process and the details of the field assessor who’ll be attending their site.
+Once Primacy receives notification of a potential loss, someone from our appointed assessing firm will contact your client to discuss the claims process and the details of the field assessor who'll be attending their site.